Diet of Worms: Other decisions

 The Diet of Worms was also the occasion for Charles V to reform the administration of the Empire.
-Given the vast domains of the House of Habsburg, the Emperor was often on the road and needed deputies (such as the Governors of the Netherlands and the Regents of Spain) for the times he was absent from his territories.
+The domains of the House of Habsburg stretched far beyond the Empire and included the Netherlands and Spain, which itself was gaining foreign colonies.
+Charles V was frequently travelling and juggling the business of his different territories.
+He appointed deputies, including the Governors of the Netherlands and the Regents of Spain, for the times he was absent.

 Charles V elevated his younger brother Ferdinand to the status of Archduke as Imperial Lieutenant.
-As such, Ferdinand became regent and governor of the Austrian hereditary lands of Charles V as well as his representative in Germany.
-Ferdinand's role as chairman of the German Imperial government was never really implemented and ended in 1523 with the dissolution of the body.
-Ferdinand's rule of the Austrian lands in the name of the Emperor was confirmed with the secret Habsburg compact of Brussels (1522), according to which Charles also agreed to favor the election of Ferdinand as King of the Romans in Germany (which took place in 1531).
-Following the abdications of Charles V in 1556, Ferdinand succeeded Charles as Emperor and became suo jure Archduke of Austria.
+As such, Ferdinand became regent and governor of the Austrian hereditary lands of Charles V and the Emperor's representative in Germany.
+Ferdinand's role as chairman of the German Imperial government was never implemented, however, and ended in 1523 with the body's dissolution.
+Ferdinand's rule of the Austrian lands in the name of the Emperor was confirmed with the secret Habsburg compact of Brussels in 1522, according to which Charles also agreed to favor the election of Ferdinand as King of the Romans in Germany, which took place in 1531.

+Following the abdications of Charles V in 1556, Ferdinand succeeded Charles as emperor and became suo jure Archduke of Austria.

 Aftermath

-When Luther eventually emerged from the Wartburg, the emperor, distracted with other matters, did not press for Luther's arrest.
+When Martin Luther eventually emerged from Wartburg, the emperor, distracted with other matters, did not press for Luther's arrest.
 Ultimately, because of rising public support for Luther among the German people and the protection of certain German princes, the Edict of Worms was never enforced in Germany.
-However, in the Low Countries (comprising modern-day Belgium, Luxembourg, and the Netherlands), the Edict was initially enforced against Luther's most active supporters.
-This could be done because these countries were under the direct rule of Emperor Charles V and his appointed regent, Margaret of Austria, Duchess of Savoy (and Charles's aunt).
+However, in the Habsburg Netherlands, comprising present-day Belgium, Luxembourg, and the Netherlands, the Edict was initially enforced against Luther's most active supporters.
+This could be done because these countries were under the direct rule of Emperor Charles V and his appointed regent, Margaret of Austria, Duchess of Savoy and Charles' aunt.

 In December 1521, Jacob Proost, prior of the Augustinian monastery in Antwerp, was the first Luther-supporting cleric to be arrested and prosecuted under the terms of the Worms Edict.
 In February 1522, Proost was compelled to make public recantation and repudiation of Luther's teachings.
 Later that year, additional arrests were made among the Augustinians in Antwerp.
 Two monks, Jan van Essen and Hendrik Vos, refused to recant; on 1 July 1523, they were burned at the stake in Brussels.

 The 1522 and 1524 Diets of Nuremberg attempted to execute the judgement of the Edict of Worms against Luther, but they failed.